 “Learning to unwind, to juggle everything in your life, and how to prioritize things is the most difficult in my opinion,” Ng said.
 “School was hard, but that was a given, but I knew the program would be going in.
 With optometry school, the course work just multiplied in comparison to an undergraduate degree program.”

 Furthermore, before being able to practice, these professionals must become licensed by passing the National Board of Examiners in Optometry exam.
-Even after becoming licensed, an Optometrists will still need to take continued education classes periodically to renew their license.
+Even after becoming licensed, an Optometrists will still need to take continued education classes periodically Learn about other optometry careers, such as that of a Dispensing Optician, today!

 Also, to advance in a career as an Optometrist, many of these professionals will chose to become board certified or to pursue opening their own practice.
-Additionally, advancement opportunities in this career in healthcare exist by switching to work in postsecondary education settings, in research for as consultants in the eye care industry.
-When trying to advance in this industry, networking amongst other professionals is a great way to find new and exciting opportunities!
+Additionally, advancement opportunities in this career in healthcare exist by switching to work in post-secondary education settings, in research for as consultants in the eye care industry.
+When trying to advance in this industry, networking with other healthcare professionals is a great way to find new and exciting opportunities!

 Experience & Skills